wir3z/hubitat/owntracks-hubitat/README.md

 Frontend requires the Recorder to be installed an configured.
 It offers a different user experience for browsing past breadcrumb trails to be viewed on a map.

 ## Map and Geocode API Keys
+### What are these keys for, and why do I want this?
 The app supports using a Google Maps API key to generate dynamic member and region configuration maps.
 For the best experience, sign up for a free Google Map API key using the directions on the 'Configure Hubitat App' page.

 The app supports using a Google Map, Geoapify and Opencage API keys for converting latitude and longitude to street addresses.
 Directions to sign up for free API keys are found on the 'Configure Hubitat App' page.